CEMI ACCELERATES THE COMMERCIALIZATION OF INNOVATIONS INTO MININGAbout CEMI

 - Get a more benign impact on the environment

-Established in 2007, CEMI’s mandate is to lead step-change innovation by introducing new practices, procedures, tools, techniques and technologies to help generate a significant improvement in the performance of mines.
+Established in 2007, CEMI’s mandate is to accelerate step-change innovation by introducing new practices, procedures, tools, techniques and technologies to help generate a significant improvement in the performance of mines.

 What We Do

-CEMI’s approach is to lead and co-ordinate mining innovation and to help ensure that these innovations can be integrated into mining operations.
+CEMI’s approach is to lead and co-ordinate innovations that can be integrated into mining operations.

-CEMI’s innovation focus is in 4 strategic technical mining categories – exploration, deep mining, improving mine productivity & operational performance and reducing the environmental impact & improving sustainability.
+CEMI’s innovation focus is across the mining cycle with 4 strategic technical mining categories – underground and surface mining, mineral exploration, improving end to end productivity & operational performance and reducing the environmental impact & improving sustainability.

 Essential to successful innovation is market acceptance.
 CEMI works to ensure that these mining innovations are commercially viable and achieve a level of operational integration into day-to-day mining activities.

-Our approach is purposeful, to ensure innovations are sustainable and economically feasible for the mining industry.
+Our approach is purposeful, to accelerate the commercialization of innovations that are sustainable and economically feasible for the global mining industry.

-CEMI understands that innovation is essential for the longevity of the metal mining industry
+CEMI understands that innovation is essential for improving the overall performance of the Canadian and global mining industry

 CEMI’s Innovation Equation